 I’ve had the opportunity to gain experience in all aspects of the commercial software space and have adopted the following principles that form the core of my perspective on innovation.

 Generating ideas is easy; having the discipline to prioritize ruthlessly is hard.
 Making the effort to evaluate what is truly most important enables teams to thrive and focus on their north star.

 Creating an influential culture of pragmatism and commitment to the build, measure, learn loop leads to a sustainable innovation pipeline geared toward long-term growth.
-It also mitigates the risk of just doing one-off tactical features.

 Understand the market problems by connecting the dots of industry, customer, and technology trends, to inform the strategy and roadmap definition.